Global Convergence of Block Coordinate Descent in Deep Learning: Proof of

-From the above relations, the uniform boundedness of the generated sequence (where its bound is ${\cal B}$) and the Lipschitz continuity of the activation function by the hypothesis of this lemma, then $\|\bm{\xi}_i^k\|\leq L{\cal B}$, and further we get \eqref{Eq:BCD-grad-bound-resnet}. $\Box$ \end{proof}
+From the above relations, the uniform boundedness of the generated sequence (whose bound is ${\cal B}$) and the Lipschitz continuity of the activation function by the hypothesis of this lemma, we have $\|\bm{\xi}_i^k\|\leq L{\cal B}$, and further we get \eqref{Eq:BCD-grad-bound-resnet}. $\Box$ \end{proof}